-- Search for narcotics, cell phones and other forms of contraband
+- Search for narcotics and other forms of contraband

 - Tracking or searching for escapees or missing persons

-- Respond with a certified handler to a variety of emergency situations that may arise in a correctional setting
+- Respond to a variety of emergency situations that may arise in a correctional setting

-- And routine patrol of the facility and its grounds
+- Routine patrol of the facility and its grounds